 Upon successful completion of this program, students will be able to:

-- demonstrate literacy in Theatre history and appreciation.
+- demonstrate literacy in Theatre history and appreciation through the analysis of dramatic literature from diverse styles, periods and cultures.

-- collaborate with peers and instructors in practical applications of skills on original or scripted works.
+- collaborate with peers and instructors in practical applications of skills on original or scripted works that explore diverse backgrounds and peoples to enhance cultural competency.

 - demonstrate a working knowledge of tools and technologies integral to theatre production.